ani71ket/UnqueCloudbookAssignment/README.md

 ## Features

-- Authentication for students and professors
+- Secure authentication for both professors and students
-- Professor availability management
+- Manage and update professor availability
-- Appointment booking and management
+- Schedule, view, and modify appointments
-- Role-based access control
+- Role-specific access control for users
-- API documentation with Swagger

 ## Prerequisites